 Lake Forest College Summer Sessions

-Our courses give you the experience you need to prepare for that next step, and college credit that you can take with you when you go.
+Our classes give you the experience you need to prepare for that next step and college credit that you can take with you when you go.

 Lake Forest College’s Summer Session offers our top faculty instructors in face-to-face courses that will excite and challenge you.
 At Lake Forest College, you can use the most current digital technologies in small-group discussion, demonstrations, debates, field trips, and conversations that will prepare you for your career, your academic studies, and the life you most want to lead.